-Arroyo Laguna Beach is a windsurfing and kiteboarding hotspot located 2 miles north of San Simeon.
+Arroyo Laguna Beach is a windsurfing and kiteboarding hotspot located 2 miles north of San Simeon Cove, 5 miles north of the lodging properties.
 The beach is at the mouth of Oak Knoll Creek and has a dirt parking area.
 Arroyo Laguna is famous for its afternoon breeze, which can get up to 40 mph.
 On a windy day you can watch dozens of colorful kites and their riders flying high across the ocean’s surface.

 This is another one of the many beaches that are part of Hearst San Simeon State Park.
 During elephant seal pupping season, December 15 through April 30, parts of the beach may be closed.
 Heed any signs you see at the trailhead.